 Our call:

 Consult i-Tax and check if you have any penalties and interest to pay.
-In case there are issues to sort out, visit your TSO.
-Do not wait, complete the process early.
+If you encounter any issues, please visit your TSO.
+Do not wait; complete the process early.

 Thank you for reading the article.